russellf9/f9-angular-scrabble/README.md

 # This have to be run as a distinct task afterwards:
-# Copies the latest version number to the Cordova.xml file
+# Copies the latest version number to the Cordova.xml file and this README file.
 $ gulp version-config
 ```